What is a MWEE?

 Students identify, synthesize, and apply evidence from their investigations to draw conclusions and make claims about the issue, problem, or phenomenon.
 Students communicate these conclusions and claims to internal and external audiences in venues that may range from the school classroom to the larger public community.

 Students identify, explore, and implement solutions for action.
-The solutions address conclusions and claims drawn through investigation.
+The solutions address conclusions and claims drawn through investigation and action projects.
 Students reflect on the action and determine the extent to which the action successfully addressed the problem, challenge, or phenomenon reflected in the claim.
 Students may also share proposals for sustaining or extending the action.

 The MWEE also includes four supporting practices that describe “what teachers do” to ensure success.

 MWEEs depend on teacher facilitation and ongoing support of student learning.
 Teachers ensure that the essential elements of the MWEE come together to support academic goals for learning while creating opportunities for students to take active roles in their learning.

 MWEEs are anchored to curriculum standards and support formal goals for learning and student achievement.
 They provide authentic, engaging opportunities for interdisciplinary learning that crosses traditional boundaries between disciplines.
 Some portions of the experience, such as the outdoor field experiences, may occur off school grounds and/or be facilitated in partnership with external providers, however, the MWEE is integrated into the scope and sequence of the academic program.

 MWEEs occur within a local context (i.e. schoolyard, neighborhood, town, or community) in order to establish the life-relevancy of the issue, problem, or phenomenon being studied.
 Situating the MWEE within local contexts enables students and teachers to explore how individual and collective decisions affect their immediate surroundings and how their immediate surroundings affect the larger environment.